-DAY IN DAVENPORT Youthful Vagrant.-A little fouryear-old, barefooted boy, who lisped parents reside in the 400 block on West Second street, was picked up by gating the case. at the interesection of Third and the races, Brady streets, John A. Littig, a contractor, suffered the fracture of his this manner during the past eight 1912 War on Autos .- Woe to the auto his machine loose, so to speak, as soon as he leaves the city paving and strikes the outer edge of the town.
-Residents on the outskirts of the city police to arrest the guilty culprits.
+DAY IN DAVENPORT Youthful Vagrant.-A little fouryear-old, barefooted boy, who lisped parents reside in the 400 block on gating the case. at the interesection of Third and the races, Brady streets, John A. Littlg, a contractor, suffered the fracture of his this manner during the past eight 1912.
+War on Autos.-Woe to the auto driver who has the habit of turning his machine loose, so to speak, as soon as he leaves the city paving and strikes the outer edge of the town.
+Residents on the outskirts of the city are complaining and have notified the police to arrest the guilty culprits.
 The residents state they will be on hand, an army of them, to prosecute.
 The strongest complaint comes from Northwest Davenport, The speed limit in the outer districts of the city, paving or no paving, is 15 miles an hour.
-In the down town district it is 10 miles an hour and outside the corporate limits it is 20 miles an hour.
-Many drivers, according to the complaints made, evidently are impressed with the idea that as soon as they leave the paving, all speed regulations end.
-This is in error.
+In the down town district it is 10 miles an hour and outside the corperate limits it is 20 miles an hour.
+Many drivers, according to the complaints made, evidently are impressed with the idea that as soon as they leave the paving, all speed regulations This is in error.
 A few arrests will convince them of this fact.
 Lectures to Bagin.-Lectures in Ethical hall will begin next Sunday morning at 9 o'clock and continue throughout the winter season.
 The first of the addresses will be given by Dr. Paul Radenhausen.
 Various chemical experiments will be displayed.
-Other lectures of the season will be given by Prof. J. H. Paarmann, Miss Frieda Plath, Miss Alvina Pohlmann.
-Mrs. Martin Silberstein will have charge of the musical program at all of the meetings. -0-In District Court .- An answer and cross bill was filed by Fred Holmes, defendant in a suit for divorce brought by his wife, Anna Holmes, yesterday by Attorney Waldo Becker.
-The defendant denies the allegations set forth in his wife's petition and accuses her of misconduct.
-The will of Sarah A. Clark was filed for probate by Attorneys Lane & and doesn't know how to spend it, has Waterman.
-Letters were issued to decided to go into the show business Charles W. Clark as executor of the and has been combing the country for of City Attorney Henry Vollmer the a member of the show girl contingent city council Wednesday at the com- in "Adele," has just been voted the mittee of the whole meeting asked chorus beauty of the season.
+Other lectures of the season will be given by Prof. J. H. Paarmann, Miss Frieda Plath, Miss Alvina Pohlmann Mrs. Martin Silberstein will have charge of the musical program at all of the meetings. -0- In District Court .-- An answer and cross bill was filed by Fred Holmes, defendant in a suit for divorce brought by his wife, Anna Holmes, yesterday by Attorney Waldo Becker.
+The de fendant denies the allegations set forth in his wife's petition and accuses her of misconduct.
+The will of Sarah A. Clark was filed for probate by Attorneys Lane & Waterman.
+Letters were issued to decided to go into the show business Charles W. Clark as executor of the and has been combing the country for Joint Meeting.-At the suggestion Ziegler's backing.
+Estelle Richmond, of City Attorney Henry Vollmer the a member of the show girl contingent city council Wednesday at the com- in "Adele," has just been voted the mittee of the whole meeting asked chorus beauty of the season.
 DISEASED MEN WHO ARE WORKING EVERY DAY, WHO ARE NOT SICK ENOUGH TO BE IN BED, SHOULD NOT WAIT UNTIL SICKNESS LAYS THEM UP.
 THEY SHOULD CONSULT AT ONCE AN HONEST DOCTOR Who Will Render Them High-Class Service.